sergejsha/magnet/README.md

 # Magnet
 Dependency inversion library for Android.

 [Dependency inversion principle][3] helps to decouple high-level modules from the low-level module implementation details and completes [SOLID object-oriented desing][4].
-If you are about to modularize your Android application and apply dependency inversion prinsible, then Magnet library would be a good fit for your project as it makes dependency inversion with ease.
+If you are about to modularize your Android application and apply dependency inversion prinsible, then Magnet library would be a good fit for your project as it makes dependency inversion a fun task.

 # Why?
-Let's compare traditional layered design with the desing powered by dependency inversion pronciple.
+Let's compare traditional layered design to the desing based on dependency inversion principle.
+As an example we take an application consisting of a navigation bar with three tabbed pages.
 ![Why diagram][1]

-Dependency inversion principle requires us to desing our application for extension right away instead of adding feature-specific code here and there spreading it all over the application as the application grows.
-Needless to say how better extensible, testable and maintainable our appllication becomes when it is desined for extension.
+Dependency inversion principle requires us to desing our application for extension right away instead of adding feature-specific code here and there uncontrolled, by spreading it all over the application as the application grows.
+Needless to say how more extensible, testable and maintainable our application becomes when it is desined for extension.

 Another advantage of structuring the application in such a modular way is the ability to repackage the app according to new requirements.
-For instance we want to create a new companion app which uses some of already existing modules or we want to create an Android Instant app.
-If we did everything right, we will be able to repackage some existing modules into the new app and write missing ones.
+For instance we want to create a new companion app which uses some of the already existing modules or we want to create an Android Instant app.
+If we did everything right, we will be able to repackage some of existing modules into the new app and write missing ones.

 # How?
+As the name of the principle says we need to invert dependencies.
+If we simply invert dependencies then our library modules will depend on the application module.
+At the same time application module has to dependend on the library modules because it has to include them into the apk.
+We run into a circular dependencies situation which is not allowed in gradle builds.
+To resolve this circular dependency we have to avoid any dependency onto the application module.
+It means none of the library modules may depend on the application module.
+This would be only possible if our application module would have no code or resources the other modules need.
+This brings us to the design depicted below.

 ![How diagram][2]

-# I am sold!
+Application module becomes nearly empty and has the single role - it assembles all modules together into a single apk.
+Any features our application has, have to be moved to the library modules.

+Our sample application defines `app-main` library module which can host tabbed pages.
+We make it extensible by exposing `Page` interface to its extension.
+Then we create thee more library modules which extend `app-main` module by providing `HomePage`, `DashboardPage` and `NotificationsPage` implementations of `Page` interface.

+Now we can ask Magnet to put all these pieces together.
+1. We add `@Implementation` annotation to the implementations of `Page` interface.
+This will allow Magnet to find those implementations at build-time.
+2. In `MainActivity.onCreate()` method in `app-main` module we ask Magnet to instantiate all available implementations of the `Page` interface at runtime.
+3. Last but not least, we create an empty marker interface inside the `app` module and annotate it with `@MagnetizeImplementations`.
+This will force Magnet to collect and index all implementations registred in the app.

+Sample application located in this repo implements exactly the logic described above.
+You can build, run and debug it.
+The fun part is, that now you can remove any of the implementation modules from the build by simply commenting out respective `implementation` dependency inside the `build.gradle` file of the `sample-app` module.
+Just rerun the app and commented out page will disappear.
+Have fun and happy coding!

+# Gradle build

 Kotlin:
 ```groovy